shapeshed/jekyll.shapeshed.com/_posts/2009-11-05-in-bed-with-HTML5-CSS3-and-Jekyll.md

 ---
 layout: post
 title: In bed with HTML5, CSS3 and Jekyll
-excerpt: I've redesigned my portfolio site to take advantage of HTML5, CSS3 and Jekyll, a static site generator.
+description: I've redesigned my portfolio site to take advantage of HTML5, CSS3 and Jekyll, a static site generator.
 categories: [HTML5, CSS3, Ruby, Personal]
 ---
 ## Oh no - not again!